Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 <div class="mechanics" markdown="1">
 >Find the vertical (east/west facing) crystal on your side, and stand one square
 > diagonally from it, within the same quadrant that it spawned in.
->
-> This will always place you in the 2 quadrant, meaning you can easily see where
-> you will be blown to.

 ![](./bubble-ez.png)
 </div>